July 5, 2022 | Business insights

 Reducing your company’s attrition rate requires strategic planning and careful analysis.
 Working with an experienced, reliable financial partner can help businesses project how targeted, meaningful investments towards employee retention could impact their overall balance sheet and their cashflow.

 Navigating through the Great Resignation comes with challenges and uncertainties.
-Chat with Illinois Bank & Trust today to start charting a positive and productive path into the post-Covid work world.
+Chat with Illinois Bank & Trust, a division of HTLF Bank today to start charting a positive and productive path into the post-Covid work world.